 One of the missions of the Friends group is to maintain a conservancy for nature study and environmental education, using the natural habitats of the park as an outdoor classroom.
 Community science monitoring programs are a means to collect information about natural phenomena occurring on park grounds and landscapes.
 Information collected will contribute to broad-scale ecological research efforts within state and regional networks.
 If you like to spend time outside, learn and contribute to scientific discoveries and make connections with the natural world, this is the program for you!

-See the table below for upcoming opportunties in 2020.
+The table below shows some of the typical citizen science projects we undertake at the park.
+Contact the park office to learn about how to get involved.
 No experience necessary.
-Training, data sheets and supplies will be provided.
+Training, data sheets, and supplies will be provided.
 Ideal activity for Master Naturalists, Master Gardeners, classes, families, service groups and scout troops.

 |Monarch Larvae Monitoring||weekly or bi-monthly from May to September||any; dependent on # of plants surveyed||sampling sheets, ID cards||Some; learn data sheet & caterpillar larvae stages|

 |Great Sunflower Project||3 or more times during growing season||at least 5 minutes each time||sampling sheets, insect ID cards||Minimal|

 |Lost Ladybug Project||any||any||camera (phone is fine), ladybug ID cards, photo upload form||Minimal|